-For example, our Block Representatives work throughout the year to lay on great events and excursions for JETs within their block, from huge Welcome Enkais to themed events such as Halloween and Christmas Parties.
-This February, AJET Block Representatives joined forces to organise a trip to Sapporo’s Yuki Matsuri.
+For example, our Block Representatives work throughout the year to put on great events and excursions for JETs within their block, from huge Welcome Enkais to themed events such as Halloween and Christmas Parties.
+This past February, AJET Block Representatives joined forces to organise a trip to Sapporo’s Yuki Matsuri.
 The four day trip included skiing, a trip to a nearby lantern festival and AJET’s biggest enkai at the cavernous Kirin Beer Hall.

 Organising such events is hard work, but the satisfaction and enjoyment our Block Representatives gain from helping JETs get together and have new experiences is worth the effort!

-Council members working as Appointed Officers, such as Director of Alumni Resources or Director of Advertising have the opportunity to devise and run their own projects based on their ideas and passions.
+Council members working as Appointed Officers, such as the Director of Alumni Resources or Director of Advertising have the opportunity to devise and run their own projects based on their ideas and passions.
 Seeing a project come to fruition, with the help of other AJET Council members, is a real joy.
 Furthermore, council members can make use of these experiences in their professional lives as they move onto their next role after the JET programme.

 Overall, volunteering your time to serve your JET community is an admirable and positive endeavour.
 Please keep everything that we have outlined above in mind as you make your final decision to apply.
 We look forward to receiving your platform and application!